Early Learning Study at Harvard

 To deliver on the promise of early education, we need to bring the science of early learning up to date in two ways.
-First, the science has to match the demographics of today’s children, including today’s linguistic, racial/ethnic, and economic diversity.
-Second, the science needs to reflect all the different types of settings where children are in care.
-Only then can we address the big questions, including those about scaling (e.g., what models work, for whom, and under what conditions?) and those about long-term effects and “fade out” (e.g., what are the impacts of high-quality early education and care on future outcomes?).
+The science has to match the demographics of today’s children, including today’s linguistic, racial/ethnic, and economic diversity; and the science needs to reflect all the different types of settings where children are in care.
+Only then can we answer the big questions, including those about scaling (for example, what models work, for whom, and under what conditions?) and those about long-term effects and “fade out” (for example, what are the impacts of high-quality early education and care on future outcomes?).

 Study Key Questions

 - What are the patterns of early education and care across the state for 3- and 4-year olds?
 What combinations of formal (such as preschools, Head Start centers, and pre-K classrooms in public schools) and informal care (such as care from relatives) are families using for their preschool children?

 - What learning outcomes and developmental gains can we expect from early learning environments?
 Which of these outcomes are particularly sensitive to high-quality environments and how do they vary by characteristics of the population?